poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 Just reverting to original data doesn't run the program as usual.
 Because the instruction at `0x498223` is already executed when breakpoint hits.
 So, we want to tell the CPU to execute the instruction again at `0x498223`.

-The next instruction to be executed is stored at the instruction pointer.
+CPU executes the instruction that instruction pointer pointing to.
 If you have studied microprocessors at school, you might strike the cord.

 ![dejavu](/img/dejavu.jfif)
 So, that means if we set the instruction pointer to `0x498223` then the CPU will execute the instruction at `0x498223` again.CPU registers can be manipulated using`PtraceGetRegs` and `PtraceSetRegs`.